abarciauskas-bgse/abarciauskas-bgse.github.io/_posts/2018-08-19-ifsc-countries.markdown

 ---
-title: ":women_climbing: Has Japan always been dominant in competitive bouldering?"
+title: ":mount_fuji: Has Japan always been dominant in competitive bouldering?"
 layout: post
 date: 2018-08-19 15:02
 image: